Geography

 Organisation of Geography

-In 2023, we began designing our Geography curriculum a little differently to allow for all children the opportunity to achieve the attainment targets set out in the National Curriculum 2014.
+In 2023, we began designing our Geography curriculum a little differently to allow all children the opportunity to achieve the attainment targets set out in the National Curriculum 2014.
 The fundamental principles underpinning the curriculum design are shown below:

 Long term plans have been developed so subject coverage is planned sequentially and with a clear rationale for making connections with prior learning.
 This has ensured key concepts such as locational knowledge and environment sustainability are revisited and developed over time.
 Retrieving prior knowledge and building on it further improves our children’s ability to remember content over time.
 Their learning is now more refined, content reduced with a focus on essential knowledge (avoiding overloading working memory)